zacbraddy/Vimspirational/README.md

 1. Install nerdtree-git-plugin using pathogen as per [github repo instructions](https://github.com/Xuyuanp/nerdtree-git-plugin).
 1. Install syntastic using pathogen as per [this vim awesome article](https://vimawesome.com/plugin/syntastic).
 1. After installing syntactic you'll need to make sure that eslint is setup for it to work with js files.
 Install eslint with `npm i -g eslint` then if you're using create-react-app you'll also need to install their config files globally `npm i -g eslint-config-react-app` then you're gonna need all the dependencies `npm i -g eslint-plugin-import eslint-plugin-flowtype eslint-plugin-jsx-a11y eslint-plugin-react babel-eslint`.
-1. Install syntastic-prefer-local so that syntastic prefers to look for eslint rc's locally than globally [here's the github](https://github.com/mtscout6/syntastic-local-eslint.vim)
 1. Install vim-javascript for syntax highlighting [from this github](https://github.com/pangloss/vim-javascript).
 1. Install vim-jsx for jsx syntax highlighting [from this github](https://github.com/mxw/vim-jsx).
 1. Install vim-gitgutter [from this article](https://vimawesome.com/plugin/vim-gitgutter).